Mohini Mathur Memorial Bursary in Indian Studies

 To apply for this award, students must submit:

 Applications will be evaluated by an awards committee.
+Priority will normally be given to students that have not previously received this bursary.
 Successful recipients of the bursary will be requested to write a letter of thanks to the donors or their successors.